ErpNetDocs/winclient/introduction/workspace-customization/working-with-regions.md

 # Working with regions

 The <b>regions</b> are places on the workspace that contain [panels](working-with-panels.md).
 You can change their size and position for each system form separately. <br>
-To personalize the regions, you need to have <b>Customize Current View</b> mode activated.
+To personalize the regions, you need to have *Customize current view* mode activated.

 ![Regions](pictures/regions.png)